-The USCAP offers pathology education using a variety of formats, enabling busy pathologists many ways to learn and advance their skills.
+The USCAP offers pathology education in a variety of formats, enabling busy pathologists many ways to learn and advance their skills.
 While some of our activities incur a charge in order to support our educational, non-profit mission, much of our content is free to all.
 Whichever format you choose, you’ll be learning from the experts.

 Our ACCME accredited courses have achieved the highest ACCME honor: Accreditation with Commendation assuring you that your USCAP learning is the best available.

 Our eLibrary offers a sampling of courses that have been presented at our renowned meetings from the three most recent years.
 Led by international authorities, these online courses are from 3 to 7 hours each.
 Choose topics from many subspecialties and complete them within your timeframe.
 Included with each course are PowerPoint presentations, course handouts, and other supplemental materials.

 MyPath™ is the preeminent research and resource tool for pathologists.
 This application combines the USCAP’s educational assets with the National Institutes of Health’s PubMed library and a variety of textbooks, enabling users to search, save, learn, and connect with peers.